 Why diversification works

-This principle applies within an asset class as well as across them.
-Investors should consider how to diversify within the fixed income market.
+This diversification principle applies within an asset class as well as between them.